We accept Paypal payments along with all major credit/debit cards including Visa, Mastercard, Discover, and American Express.

 Orders received after 5 P.M.
 EST are processed the following business day.

 Note: International packages often have longer shipping times.
 Customs have strict regulations depending on the country, and result in processing delays.

 Orders already in transit cannot be cancelled.
 If the product has been shipped it can be returned within 30 days of delivery.

 Please email us at our Contact Us page to start a return.
-Item must be mailed back unused, in its original packaging, within 30 days of delivery.
+Item must be mailed back unused, in its original packaging, within 10-30 days of delivery (depending on prop).
 Shipping cost for returns is not covered by Sacred Flow Art.
 Please note there is a restocking fee up to 25% for customized props (i.e. length, wick type, handle type, etc.)

 Orders that are eligible for cancellation or refunds will be credited to the original form of payment used at checkout.
 Refund processing time varies on your bank or payment method.
 Refunds typically process within 3-5 business days.